Implantable loop recorder

-An implantable loop recorder (ILR), also known as an insertable cardiac monitor (ICM), is a small device that is implanted under the skin of the chest for cardiac monitoring, to record the heart's electrical activity for an extended period).
+An implantable loop recorder (ILR), also known as an insertable cardiac monitor (ICM), is a small device that is implanted under the skin of the chest for cardiac monitoring, to record the heart's electrical activity for an extended period.

 Operation

 The ILR monitors the electrical activity of the heart, continuously storing information in its circular memory (hence the name "loop" recorder) as electrocardiograms (ECGs).
-Abnormal electrical activity - arrhythmia is recorded by "freezing" a segment of the memory for later review.
+Abnormal electrical activity - arrhythmia - is recorded by "freezing" a segment of the memory for later review.
 Limited number of episodes of abnormal activity can be stored, with the most recent episode replacing the oldest.

 Recording can be activated in two ways.
 First, recording may be activated automatically according to heart rate ranges previously defined and set in the ILR by the physician.
-If the heart rate drops below, or rises above, the set rates, the ILR will record without the patient’s knowledge.
+If the heart rate drops below, or rises above, the set rates, the ILR will record without the patient's knowledge.
 The second way the ILR records is through a hand-held "patient activator" whereby the patient triggers a recording by pushing a button when they notice symptoms such as skipped beats, lightheadedness or dizziness.
 The ILR records by "freezing" the electrical information preceding, during and after the symptoms in the format of an electrocardiogram.
 The technician or physician can download and review the recorded events during an office visit using a special programmer or via online data transmission.

 Uses

 The ILR is a useful diagnostic tool to investigate patients who experience symptoms such as syncope (fainting), seizures, recurrent palpitations, lightheadedness, or dizziness not often enough to be captured by a 24-hour or 30-day external monitor.
 Because of the ILR's long battery life (up to 3 years), the heart can be monitored for an extended period.

-New devices are able to store a total of 60 minutes of recordings on their memory.
-Thirty minutes is reserved for automatic storage of arrhythmias according preprogrammed criteria.
+New devices are able to store a total of 60 minutes of recordings in their memory.
+Thirty minutes is reserved for automatic storage of arrhythmias according to preprogrammed criteria.
 The remaining 30 minutes can be divided into a selectable number of slots for storage of manually triggered retrograde recordings as an answer to symptoms (fainting, palpitations etc.) which may be caused by an arrhythmia.

+Recent studies have underscored the diagnostic effectiveness and cost-efficiency of implantable loop recorders (ILRs) in specific patient populations.
+In patients with unexplained palpitations, especially those with infrequent symptoms, ILRs have shown a significantly higher diagnostic yield compared to conventional methods.
+One study reported a diagnosis in 73% of subjects using ILRs, against 21% with conventional strategies, while also proving to be more cost-effective despite higher initial costs.
+Another study focused on ILR use for detecting asymptomatic atrial fibrillation in individuals aged 70-90 years with additional stroke risk factors.
+This trial found that ILR screening led to a threefold increase in atrial fibrillation detection and anticoagulation initiation.
+However, it did not show a significant reduction in the risk of stroke or systemic arterial embolism, indicating that not all screen-detected atrial fibrillation might warrant anticoagulation treatment.